 The second task is to select the location for the geological repository.
 It will be a combination of successive stages ("step by step").
 Selection of suitable geological formations and investigation of the repository environment will be included in the site selection program.
-The main repository site selection stage are: site selection process planning (2015-2016), detailed research to choose a few regions of interest (2017-2019), detailed characterization (2020-2031) and site approval phase (2032-2036).
+The main repository site selection stages are - site selection process planning (2016-2017, completed), detailed research to choose a few regions of interest (2019-2022), detailed characterization (2022-2030) and site approval phase (2030-2033).
 The final stage will include an environmental impact assessment and a comparative analysis of the alternative sites.
 The specific location will be selected according to technical, social and economic conditions.
-Repository site should be selected by the year 2036.
+Repository site should be selected by the year 2033.

 Concept of the geological repository will be based on appropriate studies and safety analysis.
 Repository concept will be developed gradually and in coordination with the site selection process and making sure that the safety requirements are met.
 Upon completion of each site selection stage the concept will be updated and the repository installation price adjustment carried out.
-Lithuanian geological repository concept will be developed in 2032.
+Lithuanian geological repository concept will be developed in 2031.